robertfiko/proerl/README.md

 - Right now, each term/statement should be in new line; it should allow to have multiple ones in one line
 - Allow that function closing dot to be in a new line
 - List operations
+- Clear boudn variables in function scope (right now after each run the whole "BEAM" is resetted)
+- Implement characters, strings (list of characters)

 ## Testing